-Camelot requires Java 8u101 (on later) to be installed on the system it will run on before it can be used.
+Camelot requires Java 17.0.2 (or later) to be installed on the system it will run on before it can be used.

 If using OSX, you will need to install the “JDK”.
 For Windows and Linux, you can install either the “JRE” or the “JDK”.

-Note: If you already have Java installed on your system, we recommend making sure it’s Oracle’s Java implementation, and not OpenJDK.
-OpenJDK is known to have problems uploading some images.
+Note: If you already have Java installed on your system, we recommend making sure it’s the Temurin Java distribution.

 Camelot supports the latest versions of the following browsers: